dalenewman/Transformalize/README.md

 > * Introducing system fields in output
 > * the **`read-only`** attribute

-In order to de-normalize, we had to use a relational output (i.e. SQLite), but now that it's flat, we can leverage it in non-relational providers as well.
+Transformalize must use a relation output to de-normalize (i.e. SQLite).
+However, now that it's flat, we can leverage the non-relational providers as well.

 Transformalize records four *system* fields that may be used by additional `tfl` arrangements and/or other systems: